 - The skull of black spider monkeys has a small and round structure, in which the eyes are positioned in the forward direction.
 It allows them to correctly gauge distances when they are swinging from one tree to another.

 Thin and long arms

 - Black spider monkeys have thin, long, and strong arms, which are well adapted for climbing and swinging.
 They have no thumbs due to which they can strongly grip the tree branches and climbs easily.

 - Black spider monkeys have a long, muscular, and prehensile tail with no hairs on the underside.
 It has a greater length than their whole body length.
 Their tail is well adapted for holding or grasping.
 They are capable of hanging down from a tree or branch only with their tail.
 Such a tail allows them an easy and fast movement between trees and branches.

 - Black spider monkeys are extremely social and live in medium-sized groups.
 A large group has up to 30 individuals.
-The groups have several females, their youngs, and few males.
+The groups have several females, their young, and a few males.
 Blake spider monkeys also sleep at night like most other primates.
-Usually their groups split up into small parties at night.
+Usually, their groups split up into small parties at night.
 They also forage in groups and communicate through various types of voices.

 12. Black Spider Monkey Reproduction

 - Black spider monkeys are placental mammals and the females give birth to completely developed youngsters.

 - Female black spider monkeys reproduce every two to five years.